 - 1. Click Configuration, Spanning Tree, CIST Ports - 2.
 Scroll and evoke to set all parameters of CIST Aggregated Port Configuration. - 3.
-Evoke to enable or disable the STP, then scoll and evoke to set all parameters of the CIST normal Port configuration. - 4.
-Click the Apply to Apply the setting - 5.
+Evoke to enable or disable the STP, then scroll and evoke to set all parameters of the CIST normal Port configuration. - 4.
+Click the save to save the setting - 5.
 If you want to cancel the setting then you need to click the Reset button.
-It will revert to previously Saved values
+It will revert to previously saved values